hasithaa/bal.tips/content/post/basics/comments/index.md

 ## No Multiline Comments

 Multi-line comments are useful when providing large text descriptions or commenting on multiple lines of the code.
-Many languages use `/*  */` syntax for multiline comments.

-**Ballerina does not support this syntax**.
+Many languages use `/*  */` syntax for multiline comments. **Ballerina does not support this syntax**.
 Instead, you can use multiple `//` comments for the same purpose.

 IDEs such as **VSCode** provide better support when commenting out multi-line code blocks.

-1. Select lines you want to comment on.
-1. Press `Ctrl` + `/` key.
+Select lines you want to comment on, then press `Ctrl` + `/` key.

 ## Comments, Docs, and Metadata

 It is common to keep documentation within the source code because it is easy to keep up-to-date documentation with the code changes.
 In many programming languages, Documentation is kept as comments & sometimes formatted in a particular way (e.g.: `/** */` syntax in Java).

 In Ballerina, you can use markdown documentation syntax to document Ballerina constructs.
 Ballerina markdown documentation starts with `#`.
 It is a common mistake that the developer uses comments (`//`) for documentation purposes.

 Some programming languages often use comments to store metadata about the program.
 In Ballerina, you can use `annotation` for this purpose.
+But usually, you don't need to define annotations, unless you are building a low-level connector or extending compiler functionalities.
+If you are not sure whether you need to use annotation, you probably don't need it, get help from the Ballerina Team. :)

 ## Code Is Read More Than It Is Written